-Stony Brook University Hospital (including all campus locations, collectively SBUH) are committed to comply with the law and to cooperate during a governmental investigation or inquiry while protecting the legal rights of SBUH and Hospital Representatives.
-Hospital Representatives who receive information indicating that a government investigation of SBUH operations is underway are to contact General Counsel and/or the Chief Compliance Officer (CCO), preserve all potentially relevant records and suspend routine document destruction and electronic record deletion practices including the deletion of e-mails until the investigation is completed and closed.
+Stony Brook University Hospital and its campuses (collectively "SBUH") are committed to comply with the law and to cooperate during a governmental investigation or inquiry while protecting the legal rights of SBUH and Hospital Representatives.
+Hospital Representatives who receive information indicating that a government investigation of SBUH operations is underway must contact General Counsel and/or the Chief Compliance Officer, preserve all potentially relevant records and suspend routine document destruction and electronic record deletion practices including the deletion of e-mails until the investigation is completed and closed.